deeleman/design-system-boilerplate/README.md

 };
 ```

+## Creating a new component

+In addition to the aforementioned npm scripts, a component generator script is available from package.json as well.

+In order to create a new component just run the following and a convenient CLI will prompt you through the different steps to create a new component, namely:

+- Select a tag anme for the new component
+- Select what files should the schematic runtime create: CSS file, unit or E2E tests...
+- And that's it!

 ### Naming components

 When creating new component tags, we recommend using a prefix, in consonance with your project namespa e, so you avoid name collisions with other web component libraries (ex: `<button />`).

 Therefore, use a prefix that fits your company or any name for a group of related components.
 For example, following up with Harbour Space, generated web components might use the prefix `hs-`.
-Eg: `<hs-button />`
+Eg: `<hs-button />`.

-## Using Figma Design Tokens plugin with this project
+## :art: Using Figma Design Tokens plugin with this project

 This project implements support for reading and digesting JSON files containing Design Tokens information.
 You can introduce Design Tokens in your workflow by taking two different approaches: